2023-11-21 21:47:57

 This is an example of the exploration-exploitation dilemma, a behavioral dilemma that arises whenever our desire for information conflicts with our need for reward.
 A dichotomy that is the basis of problem solving and decision making.

 So, in order to make better decisions, would it be better to rely on achievements that ensure a gain or to innovate to make discoveries?
-In short, exploit actions that have been rewarding in the past or, rather, explore actions that could be even better?
+In short, exploit actions that have been rewarding in the past or, rather, explore actions that might be even better?

 “There is an intrinsic trade-off between exploration and exploitation, a balance between the two that varies over the course of life,” says Becket Ebitz, researcher and professor in the Department of Neuroscience at the University of Montreal.